Database normalization: Satisfying DKNF

 That way, the domain integrity violation has been eliminated, and the table is in DKNF.

-Normalisation does not prevent all cases of impossible/conflicting/unpredictable output.
+Normalization does not prevent all cases of impossible/conflicting/unpredictable output.

 In this example, Min/Max pages of 1/350, 200/999,999,999,999 would lead to unpredictable results.

 It would therefore be better to specify and use only Min pages.

 Satisfying 6NF

 A simple and intuitive definition of the sixth normal form is that "a table is in 6NF when the row contains the Primary Key, and at most one other attribute".

 That means, for example, the Publisher table designed while creating the 1NF: